cannawen/dota-gsi-discord-bot/development.md

 -   add new gsi configuration to point to mitmproxy at "http://localhost:8080/gsi" (instead of port 9001)
 -   run mitmproxy (instructions below)
 -   mitmproxy will capture all network calls from gsi and pass it through to our app, and we can save the network calls to replay in the future.
--   You may need to change the token stored in the files to have it send to your discord user

 ### run proxy behind the scenes